Seventh-inning stretch: Origin

 The origin of the seventh-inning stretch tradition is much disputed, and it is difficult to certify any definite history.

-One claimant is Brother Jasper (Brennan) of Mary, F.S.C., the man credited with bringing baseball to Manhattan College in New York City.
+One claimant is Brother Jasper (Brennan) of Mary, F.S.C., the man credited with bringing baseball to Manhattan University in New York City.
 Being the Prefect of Discipline as well as the coach of the team, it fell to Brother Jasper to supervise the student fans at every home game.
 On one particularly hot and muggy day in June 1882, during the seventh inning against a semi-pro team called the Metropolitans, the Prefect noticed his charges becoming restless.
 To break the tension, he called a timeout in the game and instructed everyone in the bleachers to stand up and unwind.
 It worked so well he began calling for a seventh-inning rest period at every game.
-The Manhattan College custom spread to the major leagues after the New York Giants were charmed by it at an exhibition game.
+The Manhattan University custom spread to the major leagues after the New York Giants were charmed by it at an exhibition game.

 In June 1869 the New York Herald published a report on a game between the Cincinnati Red Stockings and the Brooklyn Eagles (home team): "At the close of the long second inning, the laughable stand up and stretch was indulged in all round the field."

 Whether a stretch was observed nationwide is not known, but later in 1869 the Cincinnati Commercial reported on a game that was played on the West Coast between the Red Stockings and the Eagle Club of San Francisco: "One thing noticeable in this game was a ten minutes' intermission at the end of the sixth inning – a dodge to advertise and have the crowd patronize the bar."